EdoardoGruppi/AMLS_assignment20_21/Instructions.md

 ## Setup

-1. Install Tensorflow and all the other packages appointed in the README.md file.
+1. Install Tensorflow and all the other packages appointed in the [README.md](https://github.com/EdoardoGruppi/AMLS_assignment20_21/blob/main/README.md) file.
 2. To install the face_recognition packet may be necessary to install dlib and cmake before.
 [At this link](https://github.com/ageitgey/face_recognition/issues/175#issue-257710508) a complete guide is provided.
    Hence, run this command to install the package.
    ```python
    pip install face-recognition
    ```
 3. Download the project directory from [GitHub](https://github.com/EdoardoGruppi/AMLS_assignment20_21).
 4. Tensorflow enables to work directly on GPU without requiring explicity additional code.
 The only hardware requirement is having a Nvidia GPU card with Cuda enabled.
-To see if Tensorflow has detected a GPU run the following few lines.
+To see if Tensorflow has detected a GPU run the following few lines (see main.py).

    ```python
    import tensorflow as tf